OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 # Abstract

-The Consent & Information Sharing Working Group (CISWG) has specified a set of requirements to create a Minimum Viable Consent Receipt (MVCR) that can be used to document consent transactions for an open ended set of consent contexts.
-This specification identifies the common consent requirements to record a personal data transaction and provides a reference for conformance to various uses of the MVCR specification.
+The Consent & Information Sharing Working Group (CISWG) has specified a set of requirements to create a Minimum Viable Consent Receipt (MVCR) that can be used to document, for the consent grantee, a consent transactions for an open ended set of consent to share contexts.
+This specification identifies the common consent requirements to record a personal information sharing transaction and provides a reference for conformance to various uses of the MVCR specification.
+Including MVCR Lite, explicit consent compliance, sharing, and explict data sharing.

-The objective is to address existing closed consent architecture with a consent record standard which provides a foundation for an open consent architecture.
-Addressing multiple privacy principle requirements providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 principles.
+The MVCR is designed to address existing closed consent architecture (ref whitepare) with a consent record standard which enables a open consent  architecture.
+Open Consent, addresses multiple privacy principle and privacy legal requirements by providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 privacy principles.
-(editors note: reference FIPP properly - ask Scott D )

-In addition to (ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
+(ref- FIPPs and  (ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
-(editors note: reference ISO principles properly  )
+(editors note:  - how should this be referenced and linked? )

 # Status of this document
 The v0.8 draft is a specification candidate - this draft version is for peer review and not meant for distribution.